Kronifer/the-comprehensive-python-guide/README.md

 # 3 Loops

-## 3.1 Coding "Hello, Python!" with loops
+## 3.1 Programming "Hello, Python!" with loops

 Loops allow us to write one instruction and execute it multiple times.
 Let's try this now.
 We are going to to print `Hello, Python!` 10 times.
 In the same terminal, type `for i in range(10):`.
 You will see something like this: